 In Asian countries, tea drinking is an ancient practice the day-long, as part of a meal, or for medicinal purposes.
 Teas were drunk after meals as digestives or to add a special flavor to the palate, when socializing, when reading poetry, to keep warm.

 White teas and green teas are very delicate, have less tannin, less caffeine.
 Black or red teas can be flavored in processing or blended with fruit rinds since their aromas and flavors can stand up to these additions.

-In Western countries, tea drinking has been alternately trendy and then less fashionable, from the first teas brought back from China until the appearance of hot chocolate in 1500s Europe.
-Caffeinated teas taught the West a heightened sensibility for choice of beverage.
+In Western countries, tea drinking has been alternately trendy and then later on, it was less fashionable.
+From the first teas brought back from China until the appearance of hot chocolate in 1500s Europe, caffeinated teas taught the West a heightened sensibility for choice of beverage.